30 Ways to Make Your Mission More Than a Trip

 - Encourage someone.
 Write a note or go out of your way to tell them what you appreciate about them.

-- Continue to serve the community you took a mission trip to.
+- Continue to serve the community you took a youth mission trip to.
 Speak about them in respectful ways.
 Consider how you can continue the relationship you began, perhaps by returning to the same community next summer… or sooner!

 - Pray for others.
 Consistent prayer is one of the simplest but meaningful ways you can serve.